Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Background

-Our previous work on dynamic algorithm selection~\cite{DBLP:conf/gecco/VermettenWBD20} has identified significant potential for performance improvement, using a data-driven technique applied on a large set of performance data.
+Previous work on switching between optimization algorithms~\cite{VermettenWBD20} has identified significant potential for performance improvement using a data-driven technique applied to a large set of performance data.
 The data from more than 100 algorithms submitted to the above-mentioned BBOB data repository was analyzed by defining a so-called ``theoretical performance'', which is defined based on the performance of its component algorithms.
 Assume we start the optimization process with an algorithm $A_1$ and switch to a different algorithm $A_2$ when $A_1$ hits a pre-defined target precision $\tau$ (the switching point, which is larger than the final target value $\phi$).
-Also, we assume that after the switching, $A_2$ would have the same internal states as if we ran $A_2$ from the beginning to hit $\tau$.
+Also, we assume that after the switching, $A_2$ would have the same internal states as if we ran $A_2$ from the beginning to hit $\tau$\footnote{Note that we are implicitly assuming that the algorithms also reach the same parts of the search-space, which might not be the case in practice.}.
 Under such assumptions, the \textbf{theoretical performance} of switching from $A_1$ to $A_2$ w.r.t. the switching point $\tau$ and the final target $\phi$ is: